GlaxoSmithKline sees better signs for lung drugs after tough 2014

 The average forecast from analysts had been sales of 6.2 billion pounds and core EPS, which excludes certain items, of 25.9 pence, according to Thomson Reuters data.

-"If the respiratory franchise can stabilise this year, the 2016-plus horizon should see a return to growth," said analysts at Bernenberg Bank, which rates the stock a "hold".
+"If the respiratory franchise can stabilize this year, the 2016-plus horizon should see a return to growth," said analysts at Bernenberg Bank, which rates the stock a "hold".

 As well as refocusing the business, the Novartis deal also gives GSK potential flexibility to spin off some operations.